-4. Verify dimensionally that equation 18-2 is correct.
+5. Verify dimensionally that equation 18-2 is correct.
 What are the units of power output?

-5. Is the graph of I vs. V for the light bulb linear?
-What type of curve fit did your light bulb have?
+6. Is the graph of I vs. V for the light bulb linear?
 What does this tell you about the resistance of a lightbulb as the filament gets hotter?